Establishing a UK Practice Centre for Mindful Living and healing in challenging times

 Thich Nhat Hanh

 The Starter Circle community is crucial for the centre’s creation as it will demonstrate the groundswell of support and enthusiasm there is for a home for Plum Village in the UK.
 In addition to offering regular financial support, this community will be at the heart of the movement to realise our collective dreams for a centre.

-We would recognise this generosity with a personalised calligraphy, recognise the names of people within the Stability Circle in the new centre and invite you for a weeks’ retreat as a special guest.
+We would recognise this generosity with a calligraphy, recognise the names of people within the Stability Circle in the new centre and invite you to special events.

 To discuss this further please email email@example.com.

 The centre will need financial support to develop and grow over the years and remembering the project in your will can be a way to create a beautiful continuation.